bookofproofs/bookofproofs.github.io/_sources/history/19th-century/hasse.md

 * In 1930 Hensel retired from Marburg and Hasse was appointed to fill his chair.
 * The year 1933 was to be significant for all of Germany and for Hasse in particular.
 * When Weyl resigned from his professorship in Göttingen, Hasse received an offer as his successor.
-* It is hard to understand exactly what Hasse's views were in the middle of this political mess.
 * At one point, Hasse hoped to increase his influence with the authorities and so he applied for membership in the Nazi Party.
 * But one of Hasse's antecendents was a Jew and, therefore, membership was not granted.
 * From 1939 until 1945 Hasse was on war leave from Göttingen and he returned to naval duty, working in Berlin on problems in ballistics.